-Payments are one of the most crucial aspects of any business.
+Cash flow is one of the most crucial aspect of any business.
 It is the payments that drive any business.
-Getting clients to pay up on time is one part of the challenge, while the other part being that clients still delay payments.
-These put additional pressure on the payment cycle.
-One has to tackle unpaid and overdue invoices with care and ensure that the client relationship is not being jeopardized.
+Getting clients to pay up on time is one part of the challenge, while the other part is providing an effective mode for faster payments.
+All of this adds together to the pressure over payment cycle.
+One has to tackle unpaid and overdue invoices with care and ensure that the client relationship is not being jeopardised.

 Making the client feel that you are worried, is not the solution.
 Be confident about getting your payments.
 Make sure the client does not find a reason to delay the payments.
 Talk about how other clients are prompt at sending out payments on time.